Workflow Errors in Kestra – Handling Strategies

 namespace: company.team

-description: This flow will allow a failure of a task (imagine a flaky unit test) and will continue processing the last task, leaving the execution in a `WARNING` state.
+description: This flow will allow a failure of a task (imagine a flaky unit test) and will continue processing downstream tasks, but the execution will finish in a `WARNING` state.

 tasks: